krishna4002/Automated-Attendance-System-via-Face-Recognition/README.md

 Break,10:45,11:00
 ```

-Upload this file inside the app when prompted.
+Upload this file inside the app.

 ---

 ## 🔊 Voice Confirmation (Windows Only)

-When a face is recognized, the app says:
+When a face is recognized, the app will say:

 > "Attendance marked for Krishnagopal Jay"

 Make sure:

-* Your speakers are ON
+- Your speakers are ON
-* `pyttsx3` is installed (already in `requirements.txt`)
+- You're on **Windows**
-* You're on **Windows**
+- `pyttsx3` is installed (already in `requirements.txt`)

 ---

 ## 🗃 Attendance Logs

-CSV logs are saved automatically:
+CSV logs are automatically saved in `attendance_logs/`:

 ```
 attendance_logs/